ir33k/prebble/README.md

 	class SDKManager(object):
 		DOWNLOAD_SERVER = "https://sdk.getpebble.com"

-I think that this is outdated and should be changed to valid Rebble URL.
+This is probably outdated and should be changed to valid Rebble URL.
 I'm starting to think that there is SDK version already adjusted by Rebble team.
 Let's look for that.

 Yea...
 There is this official [Rebble SDK instruction][].
 Let's quickly install SDK again from proper source.